dotnet/docs-maui/docs/ios/deployment/provisioning.md

 ## Create a certificate signing request

-To create a distribution certificate, you'll first need to create a certificate signing request (CSR) in Keychain Access on a Mac.
-A CSR can be created with the following steps:
+To create a distribution certificate, you'll first need to create a certificate signing request (CSR) in Keychain Access on a Mac:

 1. On your Mac, launch Keychain Access.
 1. In Keychain Access, select the **Keychain Access > Certificate Assistant > Request a Certificate from a Certificate Authority...** menu item.